Gender Pay

 HW Fisher has always been committed to the equality of our people.
 We take pride in ensuring people of the same grade are treated equally.

-The proportion of bonuses received has remained almost evenly split, with the mean and median bonus gap reducing considerably for this review period, which is also a positive change.
+The proportion of bonuses received has remained almost evenly split, although the mean and median bonus gap have grown slightly.

-The quartiles show that we have more women in every quartile except for the upper quartile, and we appreciate that there is more work to do in this area.
-We remain committed to equalising the representation at each level and promoting from within where possible, and this is something which will be kept under constant review.
+It is when we review the quartiles that we see where our focus needs to be.
+Although the lower quartiles have a more even split, the disparity in the upper quartile is greater.
+However, we continue to remain committed to equalising the representation at each level, promoting internally wherever possible and this is something which will be kept under constant review.

 The gender pay gap reporting process will help maintain our focus on the issues in hand.